rust-stuco/lectures/week1/slides.md

 Simplifies development!

-C/C++ build systems: "Many, and they're all awful"
+* C/C++ build systems and package managers: "Many, and they're all awful"

-C/C++ package managers: "Many, and they're not as awful but still frustrating"

-Cargo is included with all Rust distributions, eliminates the need for third-party build systems.
+* Cargo is included with all Rust distributions, eliminates the need for third-party build systems

 ---